aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 	- Obsidian Development
 		- How can we ensure that all of this isn't ridiculously slow?
 			- Caching, file organization, etc.
-		- What other parts of the plugin are we neglecting (look at Trevor's section)
 		- How do we manage an Obisidan plugin?
 			- Can we have one in Beta?
 		- Can we have human trials/testers evaluate our work?
+		- What other parts of the plugin are we neglecting (look at Trevor's section)
-			-
+	- Visualization (PCG)
+		- If we have a 2D representation of the embeddings, how do we display this as an interactive map?
+(Collab with t)